BillJr99/digitalsignaturepodcast/_activities/2022-06-12-zucker-nlp.md

 #### Training a Model

-We'll use the scapy library to read this dataset and look at the fraudulent/non-fraudulent column to find patterns among the job posting training data.
+We'll use the spaCy library to read this dataset and look at the fraudulent/non-fraudulent column to find patterns among the job posting training data.
 For example, it might find that jobs with very short or very long descriptions tend to be fraudulent (what would happen to legitimate jobs that happen to have long or short descriptions, if this were to occur?).
 It might find that jobs with certain words in them tend to be fake.
 Unfortunately, it might find that jobs from certain zip codes tend to be fake, even though that's not really the case, because it just happens to see those patterns in the training data.
 What can we do to ensure that algorithms don't train on potentially discriminatory inputs?

 For now, go ahead and run the training commands: